 - 1 Click the log out the WebGuard program. - 2 Click the sto access to the web search mode. - 3 Position the mouse pointer on the WebWatch logo to see the version of the WebGuard program. - 4 The DVR information window displays the login information of WebGuard. - 5 Click the screen format to select the desired display mode.
-When changing the screen format, the selected camera on the current screen will be located in the first cell of the new layout. - 6 Click the camera button to select the camera to be viewed. - 7 Click the 2 to adjust the brightness, contrast, saturation and hue of monitoring image. - Click the to control alarm out devices at the remote site.
+When changing the screen format, the selected camera on the current screen will be located in the first cell of the new layout.

+- 6 Click the camera button to select the camera to be viewed. - 7 Click the 2 to adjust the brightness, contrast, saturation and hue of monitoring image. - 8 Click the 10 to control pan, tilt and zoom of the camera from a remote site.

-- 1 Click the 33 to set up the image drawing mode, OSD display and beep on/off.
-You can adjust the display speed by changing the image drawing mode, select OSD information to be displayed on the screen, and turn the DVR's internal buzzer on and off from a remote site. - 1 Click the ! to save the current image as a bitmap or JPEG file format. - 1 The event status window at the bottom displays a list of events that were detected from the remote site. - Selecting a camera on the screen and clicking the right mouse button displays the text menu screen.
+- 1 Click the III to set up the image drawing mode and OSD display.
+You can adjust the display speed by changing the image drawing mode, and select OSD information to be displayed on the screen. - 1 Click the st to save the current image as a bitmap or JPEG file format. - 2 The event status window at the bottom displays a list of events that were detected from the remote site. - Selecting a camera on the screen and clicking the right mouse button displays the text menu screen.

 - Change Camera Title: Changes the camera name. - Enable Audio: Enables audio communication with the remote site.
-When the audio control panel displays, click the to send audio to the connected remote site and click the button again to stop sending audio.
-Click the to monitor live audio from the connected remote site through the attached speaker and click the button again stop monitoring live audio.
-Clicking both and allows two-way communication.
-Clicking the disables audio communication. - Aspect Ratio: Changes the image aspect ratio. - Anti-Aliasing Screen: Enhances image display quality by eliminating stair stepping (aliasing) effects in the enlarged image.
+When the audio control panel displays, click the \subseteq to send audio to the connected remote site and click the button again to stop sending audio.
+Click the \subseteq to monitor live audio from the connected remote site through the attached speaker and click the button again stop monitoring live audio.
+Clicking both \subseteq and \subseteq allows two-way communication.
+Clicking the × disables audio communication. - Aspect Ratio: Changes the image aspect ratio. - Deinterlacing: Using a deinterlace filter for interlaced video enhances image display quality by eliminating horizontal scan lines and noise in areas with motion. - Anti-Aliasing Screen: Enhances image display quality by eliminating stair stepping (aliasing) effects in the enlarged image.